dushyantsingh23/car-listing/README.md

       primary key(id)) engine = INNODB;```

+6. Create a log file for the server by using the following commands.

+      ``sudo touch /var/log/server-logs.log``

+      ``sudo chmod 775 /var/log/server-logs.log``

-6. run the jar file as `java -jar target/car-listing-1.0_SNAPSHOT.jar server  zoomcar-server.yml`.
-The server runs at `http://localhost:9090/`
+Run the jar file as `java -jar target/car-listing-1.0_SNAPSHOT.jar server  zoomcar-server.yml`.
+The server runs at `http://localhost:9090/`.

 7. Following are the APIs and their purpose, also below added curl statements to populate those: